Avoid the trans fats, limit the saturated fats, and replace with essential polyunsaturated fats

 All fats have a similar chemical structure: a chain of carbon atoms bonded to hydrogen atoms.
 What makes one fat different from another is the length and shape of the carbon chain and the number of hydrogen atoms connected to the carbon atoms.
 Seemingly slight differences in structure translate into crucial differences in form and function.

 The worst type of dietary fat is the kind known as trans fat.
 It is a byproduct of a process called hydrogenation that is used to turn healthy oils into solids and to prevent them from becoming rancid.
-When vegetable oil is heated in the presence of hydrogen and a heavy-metal catalyst such as palladium, hydrogen atoms are added to the carbon chain.
-This turns oils into solids.
-It also makes healthy vegetable oils more like not-so-healthy saturated fats.
-On food label ingredient lists, this manufactured substance is typically listed as "partially hydrogenated oil."
+Trans fats have no known health benefits and that there is no safe level of consumption.
+Therefore, they have been officially banned in the United States.

 Eating foods rich in trans fats increases the amount of harmful LDL cholesterol in the bloodstream and reduces the amount of beneficial HDL cholesterol.
 Trans fats create inflammation, which is linked to heart disease, stroke, diabetes, and other chronic conditions.
 They contribute to insulin resistance, which increases the risk of developing type 2 diabetes.
 Even small amounts of trans fats can harm health: for every 2% of calories from trans fat consumed daily, the risk of heart disease rises by 23%.